Elementary Book Review

 Reading Skills:

-- Identifying theme across multiple storylines
+- Identifying theme from small moments

 Writing Skills